lgrcia/nuance/docs/index.md

 # *nuance*

-Efficient detection of planets transiting active stars
+Efficient detection of planets transiting quiet or active stars

 ---